AngelScript

 To use JIT compilation, the scripts must be compiled with a few extra instructions that provide hints to the JIT compiler and also entry points so that the VM will know when to pass control to the JIT compiled function.
 By default this is turned off, and must thus be turned on by setting the engine property asEP_INCLUDE_JIT_INSTRUCTIONS.

-If the application sets the JIT compiler with SetJITCompiler AngelScript will automatically invoke it to provide the JIT functions with each compilation or loading of pre-compiled bytecode.
+With version 2, if the application sets the asIJITCompilerV2 with SetJITCompiler AngelScript will also automatically invoke the asIJITCompilerV2::NewFunction with each new script function that is compiled or loaded from pre-compiled bytecode.

 The structure of the JIT function